 #1 PROBLEMS The biggest problem I see in people who ask for help are 1) not getting enough CALCIUM every day and 2) not getting enough CALORIES.
 Before trying exotic supplements and specialized hormonal products first check to make sure you are getting adequate calcium, glucose, and protein every single day.
 Adequate calcium is around 1 gram, but most people should be getting more than that anyway, especially if you are sick.
 That's a lot of calcium (do NOT take large doses of supplemental calcium at once.
 It will put you in the hospital).
 Most people aren't even coming close to that.
 You may have the feeling you are getting enough calories, or is that a sense of guilt caused by our cultures calorie-shame?
 Even if you feel like you've been eating enough you are probably not.

 INSATIABLE HUNGER is caused by the body having lost the ability to oxidize sugar and is instead converting most or all carbohydrates into fat and then oxidizing the fat for energy.
 This can often be caused by a poor diet, poor eating behaviors like fasting or low-carb dieting, or bacterial imbalance of the inrestinal tract.
 Niacinamide can help restore normal carbohydrate metabolism along with a good diet.
 If you feel like you are always hungry don't attempt to control your cravings or cut out food.
-Instead try to make your eating patterns consistent, predictable, and take measures to support good gut flora (as discussed in The Cure for Metabolic Disease and The Cure for SIBO).
+Instead try to make your eating patterns consistent, predictable, and take measures to support good gut flora as discussed in my book Fuck Portion Control.

 PULSE and TEMPERATURE at rest are a great way to diagnose your own metabolic state, and is in fact a necessary practice to understand how your health is being compromised and how to improve it.
 How to Perform Self Therapy walks you step by step through monitoring your own metabolic health.
 Taking both pulse and temperature at five or six intervals throughout the day (on waking, after breakfast, after lunch, afternoon, bedtime) and charting this over a week will show you what times of day your metabolic rate is slow, what foods raise it, which lower it, and you can use the information to improve your metabolic rate by choosing foods and behaviors which consistently elevate both (elevation by exercise or activity is not part of this diagnostic and should not be used in the data).